Centres and Institutes

 SASI is also a hub of information for people who want to do business with India and who want to understand the relationships and opportunities between the two countries.
 It enhances the economic contribution of the South Asian community in BC.
 Visit the South Asian Studies Institute online or drop by room F125 (University House) in Abbotsford.

 Centre for Global Development

 Many programs, faculty, staff and students have a commitment to teaching and research in the global area of development and the creation of the Global Development Institute offers a focal point for these activities and a vehicle for interdisciplinary collaboration and programs.
 The Institute’s vision is to extend the practice of community outreach beyond the Fraser Valley region toward the global context.
 In doing so, the GDI promotes and encourages research on sustainable human and community development in order to facilitate positive change for those living in impoverished conditions.
 Visit the Centre for Global Development online or drop by room D129 in Abbotsford.

 Centre for Social Research

 Gladys and Harvey Kipp Research Lab

 The University of the Fraser Valley is committed to innovative, cross-disciplinary research.
-Under the auspices of the Associate Vice-President Research, Engagement, and Graduate Studies, the Centre for Social Research provides a gathering place for those in the UFV community actively involved in social research.
-As such, the centre provides a physical space and the technology required to conduct, promote and support student and faculty social research as well as data management and data analysis; assistance in the development of social research projects which benefit students, faculty and the broader community; support for cross-disciplinary collaboration for researchers involved in the social sciences, humanities, arts and social policy research; and, opportunities for teaching and learning related to a variety of social research methods.
+Under the auspices of the Associate Vice-President Research, Engagement, and Graduate Studies, the Kipp Lab provides a physical space and the technology required to conduct, promote and support student and faculty social research as well as data management and data analysis; assistance in the development of social research projects which benefit students, faculty and the broader community; support for cross-disciplinary collaboration for researchers involved in the social sciences, humanities, arts and social policy research; and, opportunities for teaching and learning related to a variety of social research methods.
 The Kipp Lab has two locations: Abbotsford and Chilliwack (CEP).

 Centre for Education and Research on Aging